• 4,000 firms

 Baby boomers vs. Gen X

 Generation X is the demographic cohort immediately following the baby boomers.
-Most experts pin the birth years as between the early 1960s to the early 1980s.
+Most experts date the birth years to between the early 1960s and the early 1980s.

-Generation X has often been called the “neglected middle child” of American society, coming between the influential baby boomers and the newer millennials.
+Generation X has often been called American society’s “neglected middle child,” coming between the influential baby boomers and the newer millennials.

 Compared to the baby boomer work ethic, Generation X is known for distrusting authority, cynicism about social institutions, and resistance to imposed conformity.